Avery County Schools: Governance

 The primary governing body of Avery County Schools follows a council–manager government format with a five-member Board of Education appointing a Superintendent to run the day-to-day operations of the system.
 The school system is currently located in the North Carolina State Board of Education's Seventh District.

-Board of Education
+Board of education

 The five members of the Board of Education meet on the first Tuesday of each month.
-The current members of the board are John Greene (Chair), Kathey Aldridge (Vice-Chair), Steve Smith, Bob Clark and Keith Tutterow.
+The current members of the Board are Pat Edwards (Chair), Linda Webb (Vice-Chair), Randy Singleton, Michelle Burnop and David Wright.